 When we research any company, we apply the same analytical framework.
-Our sustainability analysis is an integral part of this framework and is tailored to consider the material risks and opportunities relevant to each company.
+Our ESG analysis is an integral part of this framework and is tailored to consider the material risks and opportunities relevant to each company.

 This analysis covers four key areas: